ADavidBailey/Practice-Bidding-Scenarios/Documents/Practice Bidding Scenarios - Under the Covers.md

 ### Filter.js

 This is Rick Wilson's idea and code.
 It reads the files from the bba folder and creates corresponding files in the bba-filtered and bba-filtered-out folders.
 It's in .js format.
-It creates pbn and pdf files corresponding to the deals.
+This is the code that is invoked by makeFiltered.cmd to create pbn and pdf files corresponding to the files in the bba folder.

 ### mix4.py